by Aaron Johnson

 May my brothers be comforted by the company of one another, and not forget their fight is the good fight.
 If you wish to ask those who stand guard against evil for you, how you may help?
 I imagine they’d answer in this manner, “Haha.
 Ruck up or Shut up.”

 So thank you all for taking the time to read this, many of you know I don’t ever write much.
 I am truly grateful to have met every one of you and appreciate your love in my life.
 Many of you have forged the very courage that got me through the darkest of times and for that you have my thanks and let my honor be bestowed upon you.
 May the righteous be upheld, may the love you have for one another be watered, and may God bless you and keep you all the days of your life.

-This article originally appeared on Aaron Johnson’s Facebook page and is re-posted here with his permission.
-It was first re-posted in The Havok Journal on 10 April 2015.
+This article originally published on Aaron Johnson’s Facebook page and is re-posted here with his permission.
+It first appeared in The Havok Journal on April 10, 2015.